-Heroin is a highly addictive opioid that wreaks havoc on the lives of users—sadly causing many fatal overdoses.
-Those addicted to heroin want to get clean but might be apprehensive about going through the uncomfortable withdrawal process.
-The Retreat of Atlanta provides hope to these individuals by offering a comprehensive heroin detox program in Atlanta, Georgia.
-Not only does our care team aid in making withdrawal symptoms more tolerable and cravings more manageable, but we help set the stage for long-term abstinence from heroin.
+Heroin is a highly addictive opioid that wreaks havoc on the lives of users, sadly causing many fatal overdoses.
+Those addicted to heroin want to get clean but may be apprehensive about going through the uncomfortable process of withdrawal.
+Nevertheless, detox is still important, and we can offer support along the way.

 The Retreat of Atlanta is proud to offer effective inpatient drug detox programs.
-Our programs are medically-supervised and provide 24/7 monitoring and support to our clients.
-During this process, our qualified staff of addiction experts administer specific detox medications to ease pain and cravings.
-Additionally, these medications combined with a high level of structure reduce the risk of relapse, laying the foundation for a successful recovery.
+Our programs are medically supervised and provide hands-on monitoring and support to our clients.
+During this process, our qualified staff of addiction experts administers specific detox medications to ease pain and cravings.
+These medications combined with a high level of structure reduce the risk of relapse.

+This combination lays the foundation for a successful recovery.
 The Retreat of Atlanta provides a secure and nurturing environment.
-We also offer private and semi-private bedrooms and bathrooms to make sure our clients feel at ease while staying in our heroin detox center.
+We also offer private and semi-private bedrooms and bathrooms to ensure our clients feel at ease while staying in our heroin detox center.
 Finally, we offer a variety of leisure activities to distract individuals from their discomfort.

 Moreover, since each person’s experience with drug abuse is unique, we believe treatment programs should be personalized to the individual.
-Because of this, our staff conducts a comprehensive review of all of our clients’ medical backgrounds and needs before they arrive, ensuring that their care plan is tailored to their specific circumstances.
+For this reason, our staff conducts a comprehensive review of all of our clients’ medical backgrounds and needs before they arrive, ensuring that their care plan is tailored to their specific circumstances.

 The Retreat of Atlanta’s programs include the following services:

-Stop letting heroin run your life, seek help from The Retreat of Atlanta today.
+Instead of letting heroin run your life, seek help from The Retreat of Atlanta today.
 We want your stay with us to be peaceful and calming, so you can channel all of your energy into recovery.
+We accept TRICARE, PHCS, and Aetna insurance to help cover costs.
 Our specialized detox programs help those battling active addiction adopt a healthy, drug-free lifestyle.
 Reach out to speak with an admissions specialist to learn more about our Atlanta-based facility.